kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 title: Kaltura Player Look & Feel and Behavior Customization
 ---

-The Kaltura player look and feel is derived from its skin and code.
+The Kaltura Player look and feel is derived from its skin and code.
 The skin consists of CSS classes and graphical assets such as icons and fonts.
 Javascript code is used to define user interactions and UI behaviour.

-You can customize the player look and feel in few ways.
-A lot of customization can be done using the player plugins, player properties and templating mechanism.
+You can customize the Player look-and-feel in a number of ways.
+A lot of customization can be done using the Player plugins, Player properties, and templating mechanism.
-More advanced customization can be achieved using custom CSS loading, external assets and skin overrides.
+More advanced customization can be achieved using custom CSS loading, external assets, and skin overrides.
 Custom Javascript code can also be used in order to change the UI behavior.

 This article covers these topics from the simplest options to the more advanced and complicated ones.

-## Player and plugin properties
+## Player and Plugin Properties

-You can set player properties in order to change the player behavior.
+You can set Player properties in order to change the Player behavior.
 For example, setting the 'EmbedPlayer.HidePosterOnStart' property to true will show the video first frame instead of the poster image (default thumbnail set on the entry) on start.
-Many plugins have properties that affect the player look and feel.
+Many plugins have properties that affect the Player look and feel.
 For example, the controlBarContainer plugin has an "hover" property that defines hovering controls:

 ```javascript
 'flashvars':{